Snapshots from the 2022 NEA Poetry Out Loud documentary.

 Washington State Final

-The 2023 Washington State POL State Final Competition took place on Saturday, March 11th beginning at 1pm at Tacoma Little Theatre, 210 North I Street in Tacoma.
-It was also livestreamed through Tacoma Little Theatre’s Facebook page.
+The 2024 Washington State POL State Final Competition took place on Saturday, March 9th beginning at 1pm at Tacoma Little Theatre, 210 North I Street in Tacoma.
+The Compeition was livestreamed through Tacoma Little Theatre’s You Tube Channel, and the full livestream will be available for s limited time.
+Click Here to watch.

-You can view a digital program for the 2023 Poetry Out Loud Washington State Final here.
+A digital program of the 2024 Washington State Poetry Out Loud Final Competition is available here.

 The state champion receives a $200 cash prize and will represent Washington in the National Finals, held virtually this spring.
 The state champions’ school receives $500 for the purchase of poetry books.